wsrn829/ThriveTogetherRefactor/README.md

 -------

 The main purpose of this refactor is to replace the backend with Django and add my custom authentication.
+(I feel safe only when I use Django; with Django, I can debug literally everything.)

 I also want to learn how to implement the messaging feature and the peer request feature.
 I already know how to implement posting, liking, commenting, replying, and following/followers, though some of these need more practice.